saurabhvartak1982/vmssdevops/README.md

 ## Working:

 ### Azure VMSS setup:
+Virtual Machine Scale Set along with a Standard Load Balancer is needed in this set up.
+Steps to create the same can be found at: https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/quick-create-portal <br /> <br />
 An Azure Standard Load Balancer (SLB) will provide the external facing endpoint.
 This SLB will have the VMSS instances in its backend pool.
 The VMSS instances will have the Python3 (Flask and uWSGI) based web application which will serve the requests to the outside world using NGINX.
 There is also an Azure Storage account and the Images.
 The Image resource will be created dynamically.

 In my demo application my Resource Group looks like below: